talwrii/plugin-repl/README.md

 * `app` is the application object.

 You might like to [refer to the plugin documentation](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin) at the same time.

+## Convenience functions provided
+Various convenience functions are provided:

+* dir(o:Object) - List the property in an object
+* message(s:string) - Print a message
+* command(s:string) - Run a command
+* lineNumber - return the line number of the current line
+* plugin(s:string) - Get the object for a plugin
+* bufferString() - Return a string containing the entire text of the buffer
+* insert(s:string) - Insert a string into the buffer
+* pointMin() - Return the minimum cursor in the buffer
+* pointMax() - Return the maximun cursor in the buffer
+* forwardChar(count?) - Move count (or one) character forward

 ## Importing modules
 I experimented with the [obsidian modules](https://github.com/polyipseity/obsidian-modules) plugin but had issues importing full modules.